(Names have been changed to protect the identity of those involved)

 Coercive Control describes relationships where one partner systematically dominates the other.
 Tactics can include criticism, isolation, threats, stalking, manipulating, and sometimes abusing physically and sexually.
 Physical and verbal abuse are often present in Coercive Control—but not always.
 With young people, especially, Coercive Control may feel like love.
 The abuser will often say he is doing these things out of love or jealousy.

 This was a very dark time for us, since Austin had completely shut out his family.
 He wouldn't respond to texts or calls.
 We couldn't send him emails because we didn't trust that he would keep any message private.
 At one point, his sister convinced him to come over to her apartment.
 While there, she had Austin read a message from us on her own computer.
 It was a plea for him to consider the fact that he was not doing well emotionally and that we saw signs of his relationship with Marcia being quite unhealthy.
 We were careful not to attack Marcia, but focused our comments on our concerns for his mental and emotional health.
 However, the letter made him angry.
 He stormed out of his sister's apartment, which left his sister sobbing.
 This was so unlike Austin.
 He had never blown up at anyone in our family.
+(He later told us that he was angry because he could see the truth of our letter but felt trapped.
+He also knew that he would have to tell Marcia about it and that she would be furious and make his life miserable.)
 We started to give up hope that we would ever get him back.
-This was a dark and hopeless time for us as parents.
+This was a dark and hopeless time for us as his family.
 We literally felt like we had lost the precious boy we loved so much.
 His mind had been hijacked, his personality changed, and his life destroyed.
 The pain and anguish we felt was unbearable.

 In the back of our minds, we knew that he was unhappy in the relationship.
-We didn't know how bad the abuse had become (until after the fact), but we knew our son and we could tell that he was miserable.
+We didn't know how bad the abuse had become (until after the fact), but we certainly could tell that this relationship had changed him, and we could tell that he was miserable.
 We remembered how, during Christmas, he had expressed a desire to be single again.
 He had also said that it would be relieved if Marcia decided to return to Argentina.
 We knew that something was desperately wrong.
-Austin had cut off all communication with us.
+At this point, Austin had cut off all communication with us.
 We were extremely worried about him.
 Then, one day, he called and told us that he and Marcia had decided to get married the following month.
 We were floored.
 It felt like the wind had been knocked out of us.
 We didn't understand what was happening.
 The last time we had really spoken with him, Austin had insisted that he did not want to consider marriage for at least 6 months.
 He had admitted to us that he had many concerns about the relationship.
 We weren't sure how to respond to his marriage announcement.
-We finally wrote him one more letter, begging him to consider his future happiness and explaining how everyone saw major red flags in the relationship and how we were extremely concerned.
-It was after this letter, that he responded to us that it was too late.
-We received an email from him the next day, telling us that Marcia was pregnant.
+We finally wrote him one more Brief , in dem er ihn bat, über sein zukünftiges Glück nachzudenken und zu erklären, wie jeder große rote Fahnen in der Beziehung sah und wie sehr wir besorgt waren.
+Nach diesem Brief antwortete er uns, dass es zu spät sei.
+Am nächsten Tag erhielten wir eine E-Mail von ihm, in der uns mitgeteilt wurde, dass Marcia schwanger war.

 Emotional abuse is like brain washing in that it systematically wears away at the victim’s self-confidence, sense of self-worth, trust in their own perceptions, and self-concept.
 Whether it is done by constant berating and belittling, by intimidation, or under the guise of “guidance,” “teaching,” or “advice,” the results are similar.
 Eventually, the recipient of the abuse loses all sense of self and remnants of personal value.
 Emotional abuse cuts to the very core of a person, creating scars that may be far deeper and more lasting than physical ones (Engel, 1992, p.
 10)